Cultural Center Grant Applications for Spring 2024 Open

 - Consider timing, class usage of events and relevance – using class time to have a base audience, opening up to community, etc.

-Virtual event ideas will also be accepted, especially for those events that allow for (1) attendance of high school students or (2) speakers around the globe for a panel.
-Virtual programs may be used for events that would not be possible live or in-person, and that open new areas of conversation.
+Virtual event ideas will also be accepted, especially for those events that allow for speakers around the globe that would not be possible live or in-person, that open new areas of conversation.

 In the past few years, the Cultural Center has supported programs in disciplines such as the sciences, drama, literature, sustainability, classics, religion, music, student affairs, cultural studies, rhetoric, anthropology, language, women's studies, and political science.

 The Cultural Center Advisory Board will give priority to programs that: